 Can the healthcare professionals on my platform perform accurate evaluations from their devices?

 Video quality can make or break any telehealth application.
 In fact, current criticism(1) about telehealth occasionally revolves around the accuracy of video-based diagnoses.
 In some cases, patients and doctors have yet to switch to telehealth due to previous poor video conferencing experiences.
-Knowing the skepticism they faced, Virtual Physical Therapists invested in a video streaming solution capable of providing their users with a superior experience that rivalled the clarity of in-person visits.
-Their network of professional physical therapists could use the platform’s crystal-clear video and audio to evaluate and assess their patients and provide accurate diagnoses on any device from the comfort of their homes.
+Knowing the skepticism they faced, Virtual Physical Therapists invested in a video streaming solution capable of rivalling the clarity of in-person visits.
+Their network of physical therapists could use crystal-clear video and audio to evaluate and assess patients and provide accurate diagnoses on any device from the comfort of their homes.

 Criteria #5: Reliability

 How well does the live video SDK support connections under all conditions?

 Having a live video feed that can perform under all network conditions is important for telehealth.
 Patients and therapists may join calls from rural communities, and others may not have the latest flagship phone or fast LTE network to handle high-resolution video.
 Therefore, Virtual Physical Therapists needed a video connection that would still be accessible to patients and doctors no matter where they live, or what devices they use.
 Read more.

 Criteria #6: Scalability

 Can I scale as my telehealth network grows?